 Philadelphia Junior Solar Sprint

 PSEA celebrated the 25th anniversary of the Junior Solar Sprint in partnership with drexel university on Saturday, May 19th, 2018.

 This event is open to all middle and junior high schools in the Philadelphia region.
 Typically 5th, 6th, 7th and 8th graders design, build and race model solar cars that meet the specifications of the national Junior Solar Sprint.
 The program is also open to after school clubs and home schooled students.
 Drexel University is partnering with PSEA to engage its students as volunteers and to expand the event to reach many more schools and have an even greater public education impact.
 PSEA members, consisting of solar professionals, engineers, artists and others volunteer hundreds of hours every year to make this event a success.

 Resources for teachers and students can now be found on the PSEA website.

 A workshop for teachers to learn about solar energy and specifically about how to help students build winning solar cars is available free of charge.
-Click HERE to learn more.
+Contact Liz Robinson at firstname.lastname@example.org to register for a free teacher training.

 Curriculum for teachers to introduce students to solar energy is coming soon.